 In this project, we start from the assumption that there is a clear case for studying free will and its link with consciousness and (in)determinism by a resolutely interdisciplinary approach.
-In particular, we intend to scrutinize the topic from the angle of philosophy, computer science / IT, psychology, history and physics.
-Let us here present a succinct description of some of the lines of research we will explore in this project.
+In particular, we intend to scrutinize the topic from the angle of philosophy, computer science / IT, economics, neurobiology and physics.
+Some of the topics and questions we are interested in

 Cf. internet website https://www.iep.utm.edu/freewill/, retrieved 14.10.2019.